City breaks in December

 A city break in December is like no other month of the year; streets sparkle with thousands of fairy lights, squares and piazzas are filled with market stalls and the air is thick with the scent of mulled wine.
 Head far enough south – to Andalucia, for example – and you may still get a hit of summer warmth by day, although the nights will be chilly.
 But for the ultimate Christmassy weekend, head to eastern Europe, where there’s the greatest chance of snow, sub-zero temperatures and starry skies – the perfect December combination.

 One of the biggest reasons for a city break in December is to visit a Christmas Market.
 Originally a German and Austrian tradition, most major cities in Europe now have a traditional market running through December, but the traditional, gluhwein-and-lebkuchen markets tend to be found in cities such as Freiburg, Koblenz and Wiesbaden.
-If you prefer a beer with your Christmas shopping, rather than mulled wine, then pick one of the picturesque cities in Belgium; the floodlit Christmas market in Bruges is one of the most beautiful in Europe, and the ice-rink, built on the medieval market square, is the perfect place for a spin.

 If you want to escape the crowds on Britain’s high streets and do your shopping somewhere a little more exotic, there’s nowhere to beat Marrakech.
 Be prepared to barter for beautiful ceramics, jewelley, leatherware and teak inlaid-boxes.
 Or head to Istanbul for unique foodie gifts from the Spice Souk, and a mind-boggling array of silverware, bags, carpets and leather goods in the sprawling Grand Bazaar.
 Here’s a great collection of places to stay in Istanbul.

 Seville offers a range of different markets throughout December, from the Handicrafts Market on Plaza Nueva to the Seville Province Fair, which specialises in locally-produced foodie treats.
 But for classically elegant gifts, there’s nowhere better than Paris; take in the spectacular lights along the Champs Elysees or browse the boutiques of the Left Bank.